-- Projects (multi-units) may not exceed \$2,500,000162.
+- Projects (multi-units) may not exceed \$2,500,000.
 An organization may submit for multiple projects. - Eligible sites should comply with ADA standards to the most extent feasible.

-161 The Program may provide assistance above the maximum award on a case-by-case basis if unforeseen conditions or extenuating factors arise after the project is deemed eligible.
+&lt;sup>183 The Program may provide assistance above the maximum award on a case-by-case basis if unforeseen conditions or extenuating factors arise after the project is deemed eligible.

-162 Proposed projects will be evaluated to not exceed the \$2,500,000 budget.
+&lt;sup>184 Proposed projects will be evaluated to not exceed the \$2,500,000 budget.
 If unforeseen conditions or additional extenuating factors arise after the project is deemed eligible, the program will evaluate on a case-by-case basis to address those conditions to allow for implementation to continue.